Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

-where the integral is the asymptotic value, in which sample dependence necessarily disappears and the metric reflects a property of the model, and the finite-sample estimator is evaluated for a sample of $N$ model-distributed configurations ${\phi_i \sim \tilde{p}}$ where $w_i = w(\phi_i) = p(\phi_i) / \tilde{p}(\phi_i)$ as defined in Eqn.~\eqref{eqn:ess-estimator}.
-The ESS per configuration falls between 0 and 1, achieving the maximum value of 1 for a perfect model $\tilde{p} = p$ where all $w_i = 1$.
-The ESS is known to be (positively) biased for small sample sizes \cite{elvira2018rethinking} so, in principle, it is important to sample until the estimator converges to obtain a meaningful metric of model quality.
-However, we observe large variances of ESS estimates even when computed from samples of $10^6$ configurations and, drawing different samples from the same models, we observe significantly different estimates, again indicating non-convergence.
+Further cause for concern is the large variances of model-sample ESS estimates even when computed from samples of $10^6$ configurations.
+Drawing different samples from the same models, we observe significantly different estimates, again indicating non-convergence.
 We trace this effect to the same high-weight configurations that break convergence of error estimations; we observe individual configurations that change the ESS by $O(1)$ factors, as discussed further in the next subsection.

 To circumvent finite-sample limitations, we use a target-sample estimator of the asymptotic ESS per configuration,